Room Add Ons

 3) A sunroom is an addition to the side of the house that is usually a supplemental living area.
 Sunrooms typically can be closed off from the main part of the house with doors.
 Sunrooms are not an alternative to a conventional addition.
 Smaller than a full-size addition, sunrooms are most often made of pre-fabricated materials such as aluminum and thermal-resistant glass and assembled on-site.
 Sometimes, sunrooms are stick-built from lumber, concrete, and other materials used to build the house itself, resulting in a solidly built living area that visually matches the existing house.

 A true sunroom is never used as a permanent sleeping area.
 Kitchens and bathrooms are rarely never installed in sunrooms.
 Because sunrooms are not, by code, designed to be year-round permanent living structures, certain features are possible that are not possible when building a conventional addition.
 For example, sunrooms can be built with oversized glass and other fenestration that it is not possible with a conventional addition.
-Also, sunrooms are not required to have heating or air conditioning; though if you live in Tulsa, you will definitely want to have a mini-split at the very least!
+Also, sunrooms are not required to have heating or air conditioning; though if you live in Tulsa, Oklahoma you will definitely want to have a mini-split at the very least!

 4) A garage conversion is an attached garage that has been turned into a living space by adding flooring, replacing the garage door with a solid wall, and adding window(s).
 Usually, garage conversions become living rooms or bedrooms, and thus the need for additional insulation and a form of heating/air conditioning is also required.